TorqueGameEngines/Torque2D/README.md

 ### What's New?

 Torque2D 4.0: Rocket Edition is currently in progress.
 The major change with 4.0 is the addition of editors!
-At this time there is a working Asset Manager that allows a user to create, edit, and remove images, animations, particle effects, bitmap fonts, and audio assets.
+At this time there is a working Asset Manager and Project Manager.
+The Asset Manager allows a user to create, edit, and remove images, animations, particle effects, bitmap fonts, and audio assets.
 This represents a major step forward from editing xml files by hand.
 This is especially useful in the case of particle effects which are nearly impossible to create without an interactive tool.
-Expect additional refinement of this tool over the coming releases.
+The Project Manager allows users to manager the modules in their game directly in a user interface.
+This is paired with a library of re-usable modules that can be imported into a game.

-The Asset Manager can be reached by opening the console using the console button in the Toybox or by pressing Tilde(~) + Ctrl.
-You will then notice tabs along that top that include the Asset Manager.
+The managers can be reached by opening the console using the console button in the Toybox or by pressing Tilde(~) + Ctrl.
+You will then notice tabs along that top for the various tools currently available.

 You may also notice that we have several toys such as the Gui Editor Toy and Scene Editor Toy that are in-progress versions of future editors.
 These toys are not very useful yet, but we plan to develop them into full editors in coming releases.

 The Rocket Edition also features a revamped Gui System!
 Until now it has been a common practice among those seriously using T2D to avoid the Gui System as much as possible.
 We aim to fix that with the Rocket Edition.
 Explanation of how to use the updated Gui System can be found in the wiki in the [Gui Guide](https://github.com/TorqueGameEngines/Torque2D/wiki/GUI-Guide).

-More features and editors are coming before 4.0 is official done, but new projects should make use of the Early Access version to avoid future conflicts.
+More features and editors are coming before 4.0 is officially done, but new projects should make use of the Early Access version to avoid future conflicts.

 ### Branches